psychoinformatics-de/fairly-big-processing-workflow/README.md

 ### Bootstrapping the framework

 When both input dataset and the container are accessible, the complete analysis dataset and job submission setup can be bootstrapped using ``bootstrap.sh``.
 All relevant adjustments of the file are marked with a "FIX-ME" comments.

+``bootstrap.sh`` creates a range of files while it is ran.
+Among others, it will setup a ``code/participant_job.sh`` file.
+This file is at the heart of the computation, and should be a fully portable, self-contained script.
+You should only need to adjust the ``datalad containers-run`` call in this file in order to parametrize your pipeline or run your scripts.

+If you need custom scripts or other files (such as licenses), you can included them into the bootstrap procedure, or save them into your analysis dataset after it has been bootstrapped.

 ### Testing your setup